tercoz/time/kubernetes/README.md

 2. To point your shell to minikube's docker-daemon, run: `eval $(minikube -p minikube docker-env)`
 3. Create docker image of application right in the terminal window where steps 1 and 2 were performed `docker build -t tercoz/time .
    `
-4. Set the imagePullPolicy to Never, otherwise Kubernetes will try to download the image then `kubectl create deployment time-deployment --image=tercoz/time:latest`
+4. Set the imagePullPolicy to Never, otherwise Kubernetes will try to download the image then `kubectl create deployment time --image=tercoz/time:latest`
+5. `kubectl expose deployment time --type="NodePort" --port 8080`